An implicit ODE-based numerical solver for the simulation of the Heisenberg-Euler equations in 3+1 dimensions: Benchmarling with analytical solutions

 \subsection{High harmonic generation}

 High harmonic generation is a direct consequence of energy conservation.
-To see this the 4 photon scattering diagram in Fig. \ref{Fig:Diagramme} is considered.
-If the two legs to the left of the diagram represent to incoming probe photons with $\omega_p$ and the third leg represents the contribution of the pump $\omega_b$.
-Then the frequency of the resulting photon has to be $\omega_R=\omega_b+2\omega_p$ as is shown in Fig. \ref{Fig:MergeBsp}.
+To see this the 4-photon scattering diagram in figure \ref{Fig:Diagramme} is considered.
+If the two legs to the left of the diagram represent two incoming probe photons with $\omega_p$ and the third leg represents the contribution of the pump photon $\omega_b$ the frequency of the resulting photon has to be $\omega_R=\omega_b+2\omega_p$ as is shown in figure \ref{Fig:MergeBsp}.

-As analytical estimates in 1D show this effect is expected to be several orders of magnitude smaller than polarization flipping.
-However it is also expected to be more sensitive to the pulse shapes involved in the interaction.

-In order to benchmark the results in this case the calculations presented in \citep{Boehl1} are used for reference.
+As analytical estimates in 1D show 2nd harmonics generation is expected to be several orders of magnitude smaller than polarization flipping.
+However, it is expected to be more sensitive to the pulse shapes involved in the interaction.
+In order to benchmark the numerical results of 2nd harmonic generation the calculations presented in \citep{Boehl1} are used for reference.